 “My lands are not like your lands.
-Where I am from, only the falcon and the serpent keep watch over wastes of rock and sand.
+Only the falcon and the serpent keep watch over wastes of rock and sand.
 But at night, we see the stars like no other men see them.

-“There is a city in the desert, of men who once were wise.
+“There is an abandoned city in the desert, built by men who once were wise.
 They came to know that the stars and men were related — that the movements of one could be read in the movements of the other.
 Think of it!
 That the motions of something without this world be threaded inextricably with something within.
 The knowledge of what-is-to-what is great, for the man who can read it closely.
-And the secrets of what-is filled the libraries and minds of the men of the city.
+And the secrets of what-is and what-may-be filled the libraries and minds of the men of the city.

 “And so they slowly starved to death.”

 The smell of garlicky peas dragged Prosatio Silban’s attention back to the stove.
-He filled a bowl, placed it on a painted bamboo tray, added a cloth napkin and wooden spoon and brought it to the Siddis’ table.
+He filled a bowl, placed it on a painted bamboo tray, added a cloth napkin and wooden spoon and brought it to the Siddis’ table-and-chairs.
 He wondered what to say.
 The Siddis spoke.

 “Do you have gods?”

 “I?
 I sometimes think the gods have me.
 I try to let them alone, in hopes they’ll leave me alone.
-It’s best not to be noticed by a god — even of one’s own making.”
+I find it’s best not to be noticed by a god — even of one’s own making.”

 The Siddis smiled.
 “It is rarely worth the risk.”